ingridmathilde/data-science-coursework/challenges/c04-gapminder-assignment.md

 ***Observations***

-  - **In 1952 and in 2007, comparatively higher GDP is associated with comparatively higher life expectancy.**
+  - **In 1952, comparatively higher GDP is associated with comparatively higher life expectancy.**
+  - **In 2007, comparatively higher GDP does not confer a significantly higher life expectancy.**
-  - **In 1952, the comparaitve disparity in life expectancy and GDP was smaller than those in 2007.**
+  - **In 1952, the comparative disparity in life expectancy was higher and GDP was was about the same than those in 2007.**
   - **This is a trend in the world, but is this trend true for the ‘worst off’ countries in the world?**